coin-or-tools/ThirdParty-HSL/README.md

 ## Installation steps

-1. Obtain a tarball with HSL source code from http://www.hsl.rl.ac.uk/ipopt/.
+1. Obtain a tarball with Coin-HSL source code from http://www.hsl.rl.ac.uk/ipopt/.

    **********************************************************************
    Note: It is YOUR RESPONSIBILITY to ensure that you are entitled to